david-haerer/regelungstechnik/README.md

 ![Multiple bode diagramm](bode_multiple.png)

-This bode diagramm shows `F` and additionaly the transfer function `F` is composed of.
+This bode diagramm additionally shows all the transfer functions `F` is composed of.